Summary: AMTRA CPD

 AMTRA will accredit webinars (whether live or recorded) or other means of accessing seminar-like content online in the same way as a conventional face-to-face seminar provided that appropriate processes are in place to offer reasonable assurance that those claiming attendance did participate throughout.

 AMTRA is open to proposals for how to achieve this, but it could include one-to-one discussions for small live webinars, supervision by live videoconferencing, multiple-choice questions periodically (or solely at the end if the video is short), or a requirement frequently for user interaction (such as clicking “next”) to advance the presentation.

-In general, it should not be possible to log in or press “play” or the like, and then return at the end of an extended period and claim credit for participation – MCQs at the end will not remove that expectation except possibly for short videos.
+In general, it should not be possible to log in or press “play” or the like, and then return at the end of an extended period and claim credit for participation – we favour such approaches, though a sufficiently large set of MCQs at the end may satisfy such requirements for sessions of up to an hour.

 AMTRA would encourage any organisation proposing to invest in developing online systems that they hope will carry AMTRA CPD points to discuss them with AMTRA at an early stage.